 Show Sounding Properties

 This button will show the Sounding Properties Dialog shown below.
 As you move your cursor over the soundings in the plot view, the information in the dialog will update accordingly.
-The top 2 sections of the dialog should be self explanatory.
 The Flags Section shows the detailed information about the QPD status flags for each sounding.
 If the button is bold and raised, the flag is set.

 With multi-head data, Qimera will allow you to individually turn heads on or off during swath editing.
-The icons display the vessel relative direction of the heads in the file.
+The icon displays the vessels relative direction of the heads in the file.
 The tool tip for these buttons will display the name of the head assigned to the button.
 There are 3 potential representations of these buttons.
 Port facing, down facing and starboard facing.
 You will only see these buttons when you have more than 1 head in your data.

 This button is a multi-state button control which soundings are visible relative to the vessel.
 You can cycle options by clicking, or, if you click and hold, a drop down menu appears with the options and their descriptions.
 The options are full swath, port swath or starboard swath.

-This button brings up the drop down menu show below.
+This button brings up the drop down menu.
 Description of these options follows.

 There are 3 synchronized swath modes that can be shown or hidden.
 Editing can occur in any of these views.
 When the mouse moves over the Above or Side views, the current ping is rendered in yellow and you will see synchronized views of the data in the Qimera 4D Scene, Time Series Plot window and Water Column window.

 This option shows the view of the swath from behind the vessel.
 This is the top panel shown above.

 This option shows the view of the swath from above the surface.
 This is the middle panel shown above.